dchambers/iterizerjs/README.md

 npm test
 ```

-and you can run the tests against real browsers using Karma by running:
+which runs all the tests in _jasmine-node_, and the main spec tests in Firefox and Chrome.
+You can run the tests against Firefox and Chrome, with automatic re-runs as files are changed, using the command:

 ```
 npm run test-browser
 ```

 Finally, you also have the option to manually open 'spec/index.html' in the browser of your choice.
 To ensure that changes to the source code automatically cause the bundles to be re-built, you can run:

 ```
 npm run watch